 Should I Cover My Air Vents?

-In short, no. While some people may think that covering their vents will prevent treated air from being wasted on uninhabited rooms, covering your vents can actually have the opposite effect.
+Some people may think that covering their vents will prevent treated air from being wasted on uninhabited rooms and will redirect airflow to other rooms.
+In reality, covering your vents can have the opposite effect.
+So does closing air vents help cool other rooms?
+Not really.
 Here’s why:

-When you cover your air vents, only you are aware of it.
+When you cover your home air vents, only you are aware of it.
 Your heating and cooling system can’t tell if the vents are covered, so air will still get pumped to that vent.
-Now, if warm air is being pumped to a room, but the return vent isn’t able to pull the cold air out of that same room, then the air flow in your system gets thrown out of whack.
+Now, if cold air is being pumped to a room, but the return vent isn’t able to pull the warm air out of that same room, then the airflow in your system gets thrown out of whack.
+So does closing air vents help cool other rooms?
+Not really, no.

 That pressure buildup can cause more than your heat exchanger to crack.
 It can also cause your air ducts to crack and develop leaks.
 If your ducts have leaks, then treated air will escape and cause your HVAC system to work harder to heat or cool a room, ultimately wasting energy and raising your utility bills.